 One of the central issues in PPDM is the balance between the effectiveness of each technique in terms of privacy protection and data utility.
-In all the techniques developed so far- data perturbation, anonymization, secure multi-party computation, and federated learning- each has different merits, though each also carries its own share of setbacks.
+In all the techniques developed so far-data perturbation, anonymization, secure multi-party computation, and federated learning-each has different merits, though each also carries its own share of setbacks.
 Such techniques hold up differently in different real-world scenarios.
-Understanding their strengths and weaknesses is therefore an important ingredient for domain-specific assessments of their impacts on both data quality and protection [8].
+Understanding their strengths and weaknesses is thus an important ingredient for domain-specific assessments of their impacts on both data quality and protection.

-Data perturbation, for instance, is a simple yet effective technique wherein the addition of noise or making minor changes to records can mask individual records quite effectively.
-The power of this technique lies in its simplicity and ease of use when it comes to numerical data.
-However, the more noise the data adds, the less accurate the final analysis may become.
+Data perturbation, for instance, is a simple yet effective technique, wherein the addition of noise or making small changes to records can mask individual records quite effectively.
+The power in this technique is its simplicity and ease of use when it comes to numerical data.
+However, the more noise added to the data, the less accurate the final analysis may become.
 One of the main limitations of data perturbation is the trade-off between privacy and data quality.
 Such might be the case in healthcare data, where introducing too much noise might lead to incorrect medical predictions that could affect the patient's outcomes.
-On the other hand, in the analysis of social networks, where one might be interested in trends or patterns and not individuals as such, data perturbation may still offer insights without a major loss of utility [7].
+On the other hand, in the analysis of social media, where one might be interested in trends or patterns and not in the individuals as such, data perturbation may still offer insights without major loss of utility[7].

-Data anonymization, and within it techniques like K-anonymity, have been particularly effective in decreasing the risk of re-identification.
+Data anonymization, and within it techniques like K-anonymity, has been particularly effective in decreasing the risk of re-identification.
 Anonymization can protect privacy in shared datasets by ensuring that each record is indistinguishable from at least K others.
-However, anonymization almost invariably involves a generalization obtained through data alteration or suppression, which degrades the data quality.
+However, anonymization almost invariably involves a generalization obtained through data alteration or suppression, and this process degrades the quality of the data.
 In finance, where decisions are usually made based on granular and accurate data, such generalizations pose a problem.
 This can be more specifically illustrated: A dataset that contains transaction information, for instance, if anonymized too aggressively, may lose the value it has in fraud patterns or credit risk scoring.
-On the contrary, when applications are less sensitive, for instance, sharing data from a health survey for research, K-anonymity may offer a good balance of privacy and utility [8].
+On the contrary, when applications are less sensitive-for instance, sharing data from a health survey for research-K-anonymity may offer a good balance of privacy and utility[8].

 That is where federated learning provides a promising solution to privacy-preserving machine learning, especially regarding the concept of decentralized data.
-Because training is done locally and shared on update in data rather than the raw data itself, sensitive data will never leave the local device in federated learning.
+Because training is done locally and shared regarding updates in data rather than the raw data itself, sensitive data will never leave the local device in federated learning.
 This is ideal for applications on social media where millions of devices host a great amount of user-generated data.
-Federated learning can have a great impact in this setting: personalized recommendations and insights can be integrated without compromising much of the user's privacy.
+Federated learning can have a great impact in this setting: personalized recommendations and insights can be onboarded without compromising much of the user privacy.
 However, not all challenges can be evaded with this technique.
-If the local datasets are not very diverse or representative, the general performance of the model may be low.
-It also requires considerable infrastructure in terms of model update management and communications in federated learning, which may add extra delays and inefficiencies for some contexts [10].
+If the local datasets are not very diverse or representative, general performance of the model may be low.
+It also requires considerable infrastructure in terms of model update management and communications in federated learning, which may add extra delays and inefficiencies for some contexts.